-- There is a change in INSTALLED\APPS, weblate.configuration has to be added there. - Django 3.1 is now required. - In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB. - Changed in 4.4.1: Monolingual gettext now uses both msgid and msgctxt when present.
-This will change IDs of translation strings in such files.
-Please make sure you commit pending changes in such files prior upgrading. - Changed in 4.4.1: Increased minimal required version of translate-toolkit to address several file format issues.
+- There is a change in INSTALLED\APPS.

+- Django 3.1 is now required.

+- In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB.

 2.3.4 Upgrading from Python 2 to Python 3